khan4khalid/CSV_data_pipeline/README.md

 # CSV Data Pipeline

-A modular CSV ETL pipeline built with Python for data engineering practice.
+A modular **CSV ETL pipeline** built with Python for data engineering practice.
+This project demonstrates **loading, cleaning, transforming, validating, and saving CSV data** in a scalable and modular way.

 ---